 There are a number of mountain lodges (refuges) and campsites in Torres del Paine, and you can only stay overnight in these designated zones.

-There are also a couple of free campgrounds in the park which are managed by the Chilean park agency CONAF.
-However, these campgrounds are closed for the 2023-24 season – visit the CONAF website for updates.
+There also used to be a couple of free campgrounds in the park managed by the Chilean park agency, CONAF.
+However, these campgrounds have been closed for several years now.
+Visit the CONAF website for updates.

-You can book direct via the Las Torres Patagonia and Vertice Travel websites, however we know from experience that trying to align availability and book spots for a workable W circuit itinerary across different websites can be complicated and time-consuming.
+You can book campsites and refugio beds direct via the Las Torres Patagonia and Vertice Travel websites, however we know from experience that trying to align availability and book spots for a workable W circuit itinerary across different websites can be complicated and time-consuming.
 Another reason to plan well ahead.

 Bus tickets to and from Torres del Paine National Park